Asif Aziz: Controversies

 In late 2024, Aziz's property company, Criterion Capital, became associated with the planned closure of the world's first YMCA, on London's Great Russell Street.
 The decision to close the historic facility, which had served as a vital community hub since 1844, sparked significant public outcry and a grassroots "Save YMCA Club" campaign.
 Campaigners criticised Criterion Capital for prioritising redevelopment over preserving the site's community purpose and urged collaboration to explore sustainable alternatives.

 The company again came under discussion in early 2025 after the Prince Charles Cinema stated that their landlord, owned by Criterion Capital, were demanding both a significant raise in rent and a 6-month break clause in the new lease.
 The cinema collected over 160,000 signatures on a petition to "Save The Prince Charles Cinema", and was subsequently designated an asset of community value by Westminster City Council.

 In 2025, reports emerged highlighting widespread maintenance issues and vermin infestations in properties managed under Aziz's "Dstrkt" housing brand, despite rapidly rising rents.
 Aziz also reportedly paid £150,000 to settle allegations that he had illegally operated an unlicensed Forrest Gump-themed shrimp restaurant at Piccadilly Circus.
 The same site drew further scrutiny when it later reopened as a reportedly tax-avoiding, unofficial Harry Potter-themed shop.

 Journalist Jim Waterson has criticised Aziz for leasing units to souvenir shops he says engage in phoenixing to evade payment of business rates and VAT.
 Criterion Capital responded that tenants were responsible for their own taxes but said it would assist HMRC if requested.

+On 9 July 2026, a historic building on Edinburgh's Princes Street owned by Criterion Capital was badly damaged in a "significant" fire.
+The cause of the fire is not yet known but an investigation is underway.